Holo-Host/holofuel-gui/README.md

 ## How to Test :
 - Install dependencies:`cd ui-src && yarn install && cd ..`

-- Spin up two agents. *NOTE: Below, we will walk through the steps for spinning up two agents (i.e. two dnas and two UIs).*
+- Spin up two agents.
+    > *Note: Below, we will walk through the steps for spinning up two agents (i.e. two dnas and two UIs).*

 #